daijro/SearchifyX/README.md

 **SearchifyX**, predecessor to *[Searchify](https://www.reddit.com/user/daijro/comments/jg7wee/searchify_quizletbrainly_searcher/)*, is a ***fast*** Quizlet, Quizizz, and Brainly webscraper with various stealth features.

-SearchifyX lets you easily query a quiz question through different answer websites *(similar to Socratic on mobile)*, and sort them based on how similar they are to your query.
+SearchifyX lets you easily query a question through different answer websites *(similar to Socratic on mobile)*, and sort them based on how similar they are to your query.
 It also includes a screen OCR scanner, hotkeys, and other features for stealthy use.

 <hr width=30>